Mrtckr008/gh-pages-mlkittranslate/_posts/2020-12-30-introduction.md

 **What you will learn**
 -----------------------

-In this codelab, you will learn how to:
+In this codelab, you will learn:

 <ul class="checklist">
 	<li>How to create an app on HUAWEI Developer</li>